 Demonstrate how the research will lead to improved museum or library practice and that you are familiar with current research literature.

-What type of data will be gathered?
+What type of data will you gather?

-How will the data be analyzed?
+How will you analyze the data?

 Outline an analysis plan that links a set of testable hypotheses to the proposed research question(s).
 Identify the variables of interest that are key to the investigation, and explain how you will deal with alternative explanations for the observed phenomena.

-How will the information be reported?
+How will you use the data?

 Address how you will communicate the results to a variety of target audiences with different levels of expertise.